Skip to main content

 Is a property release always needed?

 Releases are required for each unique property, logo, or brand that is recognizable in your content.
 While we’ve provided common scenarios below for guidance, keep in mind that it is ultimately your responsibility to determine when a release is needed.
-We encourage you to do your research before each shoot.
+We encourage you to do your research before you create.

 Check out this helpful legal research guide, and our Intellectual Property Wiki for real-world examples.